deinsoftware/hardhat/README.md

 ## Usage

 Keep calm, you are almost done.
-Review this final steps and enjoy the life, no more tedious and repetitive tasks stealing your precious time.
+Review these final steps and enjoy life, no more tedious and repetitive tasks stealing your precious time.

 ### Permissions